List of Downton Abbey characters: Lady Sybil Branson

-Lady Sybil Cora Branson (née Crawley; 1895–1920) (played by Jessica Brown Findlay) is the youngest daughter of Lord and Lady Grantham.
-She becomes fiercely political and desires to break free from the social restrictions of the times.
-During the First World War, Sybil serves as an auxiliary nurse and develops feelings for Tom Branson, the family's chauffeur and a staunch Irish nationalist.
+Lady Sybil Cora Branson (née Crawley; 1895–1920) (played by Jessica Brown Findlay) was the youngest daughter of Lord and Lady Grantham.
+Portrayed as a rebellious spirit, she became fiercely political, expressing support for the Liberal Party and desired to break free from the social restrictions of the times.
+During the First World War, Sybil served as an auxiliary nurse and developed feelings for Tom Branson, the family's chauffeur and a staunch Irish nationalist.
 By the end of the second series, the couple marry and move to Dublin, having finally gained Lord Grantham's blessing.
-Sybil (now pregnant) and Tom return to Downton after fleeing Ireland in the third series, where Sybil gives birth to a daughter but dies soon after due to eclampsia.
+Sybil (then pregnant) and Tom returned to Downton after fleeing to Ireland in the third series, where Sybil gave birth to a daughter but died soon after from eclampsia.

 Matthew Crawley

-Matthew Reginald Crawley (played by Dan Stevens) (1885–1921) is a middle-class distant cousin of the Crawleys who becomes the heir to the estate in the first episode and soon after moves to Downton.
-He finds it difficult to reconcile the traditionalist, aristocratic lifestyle of Downton with his middle-class upbringing, but he is eventually accepted into the family and becomes something of a surrogate son to Lord Grantham.
-Matthew and Mary fall in love, but circumstances separate them, and Matthew becomes engaged to Lavinia Swire.
-Matthew is paralysed from the waist down while serving in the First World War, but, after a miraculous recovery and difficulty moving past Lavinia's death from Spanish flu, he and Mary wed in 1920.
-After a financial scare, Matthew becomes a co-owner of the estate, and begins working on plans to modernise it with the new agent, brother-in-law Tom Branson.
-In September 1921, Mary gives birth to their son George, but Matthew is killed in a car crash while driving home from the hospital.
-Following his death, his son George becomes the heir to the earldom, and a letter is found that serves as a will for Mary to inherit Matthew's share of Downton.
+Matthew Reginald Crawley (played by Dan Stevens) (1885–1921) was a middle-class distant cousin of the Crawleys who became the heir to the estate in the first episode and soon after moves to Downton.
+A lawyer by profession, specialising in industrial law and working in a partnership at Ripon, Matthew found it difficult to reconcile the traditionalist, aristocratic lifestyle of Downton with his middle-class upbringing at Manchester, but he was eventually accepted into the family and became something of a surrogate son to Lord Grantham.
+Matthew and Mary fell in love, but Cora's brief pregnancy & the outbreak of the First World War separated them, and Matthew was engaged to Lavinia Swire.
+Matthew was paralysed from the waist down while serving in the war, but, after a miraculous recovery and difficulty moving past Lavinia's death from Spanish flu, he and Mary wed in 1920.
+After a financial scare caused by the market collapse of the Grand Trunk Railway stocks (into which Robert had invested Cora's fortune), Matthew became a co-owner of the estate, and began working on plans to modernise it with the new land agent, his brother-in-law Tom Branson.
+In September 1921, Mary gave birth to their son, George, but Matthew is killed in a car crash while driving home from the hospital.
+Following his death, his son, George, becomes the heir to the earldom, and a letter is found that serves as a will for Mary to inherit Matthew's share of Downton.

-Matthew dies because his actor chose to leave the series.
+Matthew dies because the actor chose to leave the series.
 Julian Fellowes wanted to have Matthew die in series four, but the actor wanted to leave sooner.
 A Huffington Post poll revealed that 85% of the respondents expressed dislike of Matthew's death.
 Maureen Ryan of the Huffington Post stated that she believed Matthew's death was beneficial to the story as his storylines had grown repetitive.